7 Things To Know About Amazon Prime Day

 It’s (Almost) Always in the Summer

-While the shopping holiday typically takes place in the middle of the year, in 2020, Amazon moved it to October because of the coronavirus pandemic.
-Here’s a look at the history of Prime Day dates.
+While the shopping holiday typically takes place in the middle of the year, it was once moved to October (in 2020) because of the coronavirus pandemic.
+Here’s a look at the history of Amazon Prime Day dates.

 YearDates